 A product selling rep assumes that every prospect they cross paths with needs and should buy their product.

-A consultative salesperson sells to prospects who have a need for the product, and that starts with trying to determine if the prospect is a fit or has a need that the product can fill.
+A consultative salesperson sells to prospects who need the product, and that starts with determining whether the prospect is a fit or has a need that the product can fill.

 Tries to sell the product to every prospect